HIV, law, human rights and gender equality

-- a high-level Commission that analysed evidence and added insight and weight to develop findings and recommendations, chaired by President Cardoso of Brazil;
+- a high-level Commission that analysed evidence and added insight and weight to develop findings and recommendations, chaired by President Cardoso of Brazil

-- Regional Dialogues that ensured inclusion and participation of affected communicates and law- and policy-makers.
+- Regional Dialogues that ensured inclusion and participation of affected communicates and law- and policy-makers

 The Commission issued its landmark 2012 report, Risks, Rights and Health, which includes key findings and recommendations on evidence-informed and rights-based responses to HIV.
 The report called on countries to outlaw discrimination, repeal punitive laws and enact protective laws to promote public health and human rights for effective HIV responses.
 Between 2012 and 2018, UNDP and its partners have supported 89 countries to advance the Commission’s recommendations.
 The GCHL Fact Sheet and UNDP’s Issue Brief: Advancing Human Rights, Equality and Inclusive Governance to End AIDS provide information and examples of across the globe of UNDP’s work with country stakeholders.

 In 2018, the Commission released a Risks, Rights and Health Supplement that was launched in July 2018 at the International AIDS Conference in Amsterdam.
 The Supplement highlights developments since the 2012 report in science, technology, law, geopolitics and funding that affect people living with HIV and its co-infections.
-Its 30 recommendations add to those of the 2012 report which Commissioners noted were as relevant as they were in 2012.
+Its 30 recommendations add to those of the 2012 report which Commissioners noted were as relevant as they had been in 2012.

 Discrimination against people living with HIV